waynebunch/feathers-chat/breakdown/01-package.json-.md

 #_package.json#

 I started off with package.json because I believe it would be the first file touched after the cloning of https://github.com/waynebunch/feathers-chat.git.
-When `npm install` is ran, npm looks through `package.json` to get all the information.
+When `npm install` is ran, npm looks through `package.json` to get all the app information needed to install and run my app.
+This would be the case for any program available through npm.
 It takes that information and reaches out to npmjs.com and installs the dependencies.
 Damn straight.

 ```